-The freemium model offers free downloads of the app that include additional premium features that users have to pay for to access.
-This model works on the ability to attract free users, and entice them enough that they are willing to pay to access premium features.
-The advantage of this model is that users can try the app out before they have to pay for anything, unlike the pay per download model.
-The disadvantage is that it can be difficult to strike the right balance between offering too many and too few free features.
+The freemium model offers a free download but includes additional premium features that users have to pay to access.
+This model works on the ability to attract free users, and entice them enough that they are willing to pay to enhance their experience.
+The advantage of this monetization method is users have the chance to try the app before they pay for anything, unlike the pay per download model.
+The disadvantage is it’s difficult to strike a balance between offering too many or too few free features.